oVirt/ovirt-site/source/feature/networkreloaded.html.md

 #### Define internal API

-The internal API should allow for an objectified network definition (via setupNetworks command from Engine or from rollback) to be applied consistently regardless of which backend provides it.
+The internal API should allow for an objectified network definition (via setupNetworks command from Engine or from rollback) to be applied consistently regardless of which configurator implementation provides it.
 That includes:

 *   Creation,
 *   Modification,
 *   Deletion.

-Thus, a backend should have methods for doing these three actions for the above primitives or a subset of them (as we allow for multiple different backends to coexist.
+Thus, a configurator implementation should have methods for doing these three actions for the above primitives or a subset of them (as we allow for multiple different configurator implementations to coexist).

 #### Live Netinfo instance